coletonodonnell/coleton.io/content/posts/algo.md

 ### Binary Heap

 A binary heap is a binary tree where duplicates are allowed.
 Further more, there are two types of binary heaps, a max heap and a min heap.
 In a max heap, it means that each element is greater than or equal to its children.
 Obviously, the min heap means that each element is less than or equal to its children.
 Binary heaps are almost always represented as arrays, and they are complete trees.
-In other words, there are no gaps in the array, and ecah level is filled left to right.
+In other words, there are no gaps in the array, and each level is filled left to right.
 This is an example of a max heap:

 ```
             [30]